White clouds drifted across the ceiling of the Great Hall. Harry watched them float from one side to the other as he munched on his toast.

 Harry carried the portrait back to its resting place.
 ‘I’m not doing the rituals.’

 ‘Suit yourself.
 It’ll make carrying my picture a lot easier if you did.
 If you happen to change your mind, you’ll find the ritual books you’re looking for in the corner of the library up there.’
 The painting pointed to a high spot just behind where the ladder rested.

 ‘I’m not doing them.’

-‘I’m not going to force you,’ Slytherin promised.
+‘I’m not going to force you,’ Slytherin murmured.
 ‘You’re my heir, the last reputable member of my family as far as I know.
 I’ll help you as much as you allow me, especially since you saved me from the insane ramblings of my poor basilisk.’

 ‘I’m not sure I want to ask.’

 ‘She had nightmares,’ Slytherin replied.
-‘I think the magic I was used to create her, which made her loyal to me, punished her for what she did, even if she believed it was what I wanted.
+‘I think the magic I used to create her, which made her loyal to me, punished her for what she did, even if she believed it was what I wanted.
 I’m glad you put her out of her misery.
 She’s free of Tom Riddle and I no longer have to listen to her tortured raving.’

 ‘Where did she go?’
 Harry asked.
 ‘I just walked in here and found the study.
 It’s far too tidy to have housed a seventy foot serpent.’